 The student is expected to show development in responsible actions toward the University and members of the community for a specified period of time.
 A student is placed on disciplinary probation for major and/or repeated behavioral infractions.
-When placing a student on disciplinary probation the University intends to communicate that the student's behavior is jeopardizing their enrollment and that subsequent behavioral violations, as well as failure to complete disciplinary sanctions, will likely result in an immediate dismissal from the University.
-Probationary students are ineligible to hold student leadership and ministry positions, may not participate in public ministry or varsity athletics at the University, and may forfeit institutional scholarship awards.
+When placing a student on disciplinary probation the University intends to communicate that the student's behavior is jeopardizing their enrollment and that subsequent behavioral violations, as well as failure to complete disciplinary students are ineligible to hold student leadership and ministry positions, may not participate in public ministry or varsity athletics at the University, and may forfeit institutional scholarship awards.
 The University generally informs the parents or legal guardians of students who are placed on disciplinary probation as permitted under the Family Educational Rights to Privacy Act.